timotheecour/D_vs_nim/README.md

 * can we modify a slice of an immutable array declared by 'let'?
 * how to use global variables? (cf http://gradha.github.io/articles/2015/02/goodbye-nim-and-good-luck.html)
 * rdmd equivalent?
+* how to search for symbols `fooBar` given that nim allows foobar fooBar foo_bar etc?

 ## nim questions (answered)
 * are there real immutable variables in nim ?